welldone-cloud/aws-summarize-account-activity/README.md

 --profile PROFILE
     named AWS profile to use when running the command --skip-unsuccessful-api-calls
-    do not analyze CloudTrail API call activity that AWS declined with an error message
+    do not include API call activity that AWS declined with an error message
 ```